 - 2.5.a.
-The pharmacy department is responsible for the preparation, distribution, and control of all medications used; - 2.5.a.(1) If pharmacy services are not provided 24 hours daily, pharmacy policies and procedures, training, and reconciliation processes are used to ensure medication safety and appropriate medication therapies; 2.5.a.(2) Access to medications is appropriately controlled when the pharmacy department is closed; - 2.5.b.
-Medication storage, labeling, and packaging in the pharmacy department and in the hospital complies with high risk, high alert and sound alike-look alike medication safe practices; - 2.5.c.
+Pharmacists are responsible for the preparation, distribution, and control of all medications used; - 2.5.a.(1) If pharmacy services are not provided 24 hours daily, pharmacy policies and procedures, training, and reconciliation processes are used to ensure medication safety and appropriate medication therapies; - 2.5.a.(2) Access to medications is appropriately controlled when the pharmacy department is closed; - 2.5.b.
+Medication storage, labeling, and packaging in the pharmacy and in the hospital complies with high risk, high alert and sound alike-look alike medication safe practices; - 2.5.c.
 All oral medication dosage forms are packaged and dispensed from the pharmacy in the most ready-to-administer to patients form; - 2.5.d.
-All intravenous admixtures, including all small and large volume parenteral solutions, chemotherapy, total parenteral nutrition ("TPN" IV nutrition), concentrated electrolyte supplements and infusions, dialysis solutions and all others are provided for all patients in the most ready-to-administer form; - 2.5.e.
+All intravenous admixtures, including all small and large volume parenteral solutions, chemotherapy, TPN (IV nutrition), concentrated electrolyte supplements and infusions, dialysis solutions and all others are provided for all patients in the most ready-to-administer form; - 2.5.e.
 All medications are packaged and labeled to ensure identification of the medicine and to maintain integrity until immediately prior to administration to individual patients; - 2.5.f.
 The pharmacy follows applicable quality standards when compounding non-sterile products; - 2.5.g.
-The pharmacy uses procedures for dispensing, handling and administering institutionally-identified high-risk medications; - 2.5.h.
+The pharmacy establishes procedures for dispensing, handling and administering institutionally-identified high-risk medications; - 2.5.h.
 The pharmacy department ensures the development and implementation of policies and procedures for the safe handling of hazardous drugs; - 2.5.i.
 A secured ward-stock system is used for a minimal amount of medications and access is limited; - 2.5.j.
-A secure system for the safe storage, control, use, and disposal of all medications, including controlled substances and narcotics is used in all hospital areas; - 2.5.k.
-The pharmacy department ensures that systems are in place for medications and supplies used for emergencies; - 2.5.l.
-Appropriate pharmacy facilities for medications used for research are provided, including an investigational drug service, if applicable; - 2.5.m.
-The pharmacy department ensures that systems are used for the safe storage, control, and use of medication kits used through the organization, if applicable; and, - 2.5.n.
-The pharmacy department ensures the development and implementation of policies and procedures for the safe storage, control, and use of medication samples, if applicable.
+A secure system for the safe storage, control, and use of controlled substances and narcotics is used for all medications in all hospital areas; - 2.5.k.
+The pharmacy department ensures that systems are in place for medications and

+- supplies used for emergencies; - 2.5.l.
+Appropriate pharmacy facilities for medications used for research should be provided, including an investigational drug service, if applicable; - 2.5.m.
+The pharmacy department ensures that systems are used for the safe storage, control, and use of medication kits used through the organization, if applicable; - 2.5.n.
+The pharmacy department ensures the development and implementation of policies and procedures for the safe storage, control, and use of medication samples, if applicable; and, - 2.5.o.
+If an outpatient dispensing service is provided, it should include a patient assessment and counseling area.